How to encrypt a partition with Cryptsetup

 Cryptsetup is a utility used to conveniently set up disk encryption based on the DMCrypt kernel module.
 These include plain dm-crypt volumes, LUKS volumes, loop-AES, TrueCrypt (including VeraCrypt extension), and BitLocker formats.
 LUKS is the standard for Linux hard disk encryption.
 By providing a standard on-disk-format, it does not only facilitate compatibility among distributions but also provides secure management of multiple user passwords.
 LUKS stores all necessary setup information in the partition header, enabling to transport or migrate data seamlessly.
 Here are some interesting articles: How to add a new partition to an existing Linux server, ESXI 6.7 ALARM: Seat disk exhaustion on 10, and how to setup up WatchGuard Log and Report Server in a VM.

-Cryptsetup utility that is used for configuring encrypted filesystems, To get started, you need to have the have the cryptsetup-luks package installed.
-Use the fdisk –l or blkid command to get a list of available partitions.
-For the purpose of this tutorial, I created a new partition called loop2
+Cryptsetup utility aids in configuring encrypted filesystems.
+To begin, you must have the cryptsetup-luks package installed.
+You can use the fdisk –l or blkid command to get a list of available partitions.
+For the purpose of this tutorial, I created a new partition called loop2.
+I will now encrypt our loop2 partition with Cryptsetup.

 cryptsetup --verbose --verify-passphrase luksFormat /dev/partition-name

-Type yes in block letters to proceed. (pay attention to the warning.)
-After which, you will be required to input a password.
+To proceed, type YES in block letters.
+(Pay attention to the warning.)
+Afterward, you will need to input a password.

 cryptsetup luksOpen /dev/partition-name partition-name